mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - No support for mutually exclusive options.
 For example, in the usage of `git` we see `[--paginate | --no-pager]` which means that either `--paginate` or `--no-pager` can be specified, but not both.
   - **Workaround:** Define each option separately, add help footnotes explaining mutual exclusions, and implement the mutual exclusion logic yourself.
   - Support for mutually exclusive options might be added in the future.
-- No support for supplying partial long option names.
-Some utilities allow supplying fewer characters than the full option name, as long as enough characters are supplied as to be inambiguous.
-  - **Workaround:** If you do not want to require the user to always supply the full long name of an option, add a single-letter name to that option.
-  - Support for supplying partial long option names is not planned, because it defeats the purpose of having long option names in the first place, which is to allow writing self-explanatory scripts by fully spelling out each option.
-For those who want convenience when typing commands at the prompt, that is what single-letter option names are for.

 ### Limitations that are so by design.

-- No support for space as the separator between a named argument and its value: only the equals sign (`=`) can be used.
+- No support for space as separator.
+  - The separator between a named argument and its value must be the equals sign (`=`), it cannot be anything else, such as a space.
   - This is so by design.
-- No support for case-insensitive argument names: all argument names must be supplied exactly as specified.
+- No support for case-insensitive argument names.
+  - All argument names must be supplied in the command-line with the exact right capitalization.
   - This is so by design.
-- No support for fault tolerance: if the slightest thing goes wrong with the formulation of the command-line, an error message gets printed, and any attempt to read the value of any argument after that results in an exception.
+- No support for fault tolerance.
+  - If the slightest thing goes wrong with the formulation of the command-line, an error message is issued, and any attempt to read the value of any argument after that results in an exception.
   - This is so by design.
-(There is no such thing as "fault tolerance"; it is just a euphemism for _**silent failure**_.
-I do not engage in, endorse, or facilitate silent failure in any way, shape, or form.)
+  - There is no such thing as "fault tolerance"; it is just a euphemism for _**silent failure**_.
+I do not engage in, endorse, or facilitate silent failure in any way, shape, or form.
+- No support for partial long option names.
+  - Some utilities allow supplying fewer characters than the full option name, as long as enough characters are supplied as to be inambiguous.
+  - This is so by design.
+  - **Workaround:** If you do not want to require the user to always supply the full long name of an option, add a single-letter name to that option.
+  - Support for supplying partial long option names is not planned, because it defeats the purpose of having long option names in the first place, which is to allow writing self-explanatory scripts by fully spelling out each option.
+For those who want convenience when typing commands at the prompt, that is what single-letter option names are for.

 ## License